Show All Answers

 CSS stands for Citizen Self Service.
 The CSS portal allows applications, payments and requests to be made online.

 Registration is simple!
-Once you're in the CSS portal, click on Sign Up and you will be walked through the steps.
+Once you're in CSS, click on Sign Up and you will be walked through the steps.
 For more information, open our How to Register in CSS tutorial document.

 Make sure you only enter the street number and street name when searching for the address.
 Do not include the suffix when searching for your address (i.e. exclude Drive, Parkway, Road, etc.).
 Also, make sure you click the magnifying glass to conduct the search.